Home Contact Phil

 Pub Guide

 This page lists the pubs I like.
 It begins in the vicinity of Brighton station and extends outwards from there in kind of widening gyre.
-The common denominator is that they can be relied upon to serve good cask beer.
+The common denominator is that they can be relied upon to serve good beer.
 So far I've only done Brighton and (bits of) Sussex.
-More later!

-Last updated April 2012
+Last updated August 2019

 Brighton